AlexDenton/OPSWAT/README.md

 # Build Instructions

-1. Clone the repo from Github: `git clone tfonzi/OPSWAT`
+1. Clone the repo from Github: `https://github.com/tfonzi/OPSWAT.git`

 2. Download and install Node.js and npm if not already installed: https://nodejs.org/en/download/